potterhead17/gitbash/Gitbash.md

 git commit –amend –no-edit –date= “1987-01-01”
 ```
 # Fix-old-typo
-first, rebase in interaction mode, then open in editor, make the changes and add for staging. then fix the old typos, open editor and resolve the merge clash.
+first, rebase in interactive mode, then open in editor, make the changes and add for staging. we will fix the typo in the commit message and then continue the rebase.
 ```
 git rebase -i
 vim file.txt